Tshiteej/memory_game/README.md

-# memory_game
+# picture_memory_game
-a memory game made of jquery
+ a picture memory game using jquery